Uria: Fossils

 U. brodkorbi is notable insofar as it is the only known occurrence of the Alcini tribe in the temperate to subtropical Pacific, except for the very fringe of the range of U. aalge.
 It suggests that the Uria species, which are the sister taxon to all the other Alcini, and like them are usually believed to have evolved in the Atlantic, may have evolved in the Caribbean or possibly close to the Isthmus of Panama.
 The modern Pacific distribution would then be part of a later arctic expansion, whereas most other auk lineages form clades with a continuous range in the Pacific, from arctic to subtropical waters.

 Description

 These birds breed in large colonies on coastal cliffs, laying single elongated conical eggs directly on cliff ledges.
 They move south in winter to keep in ice-free waters.

-They dive for food from the surface, swimming underwater and being among the deepest divers of all birds, using their stubby wings to routinely dive to more than 100 meters, and feeding on fish and crustaceans, also some molluscs, insects and plant material.
+They dive for food from the surface, swimming underwater and being among the deepest divers of all birds, using their stubby wings to routinely dive to more than 180 metres, and feeding on fish and crustaceans, also some molluscs.

 Adult birds are black or brown on the head, neck, back and wings with white underparts.
 The bill is long and pointed.
 They have a small rounded black tail.
 The lower face becomes white in winter.

 The flight is strong and direct, and these species have fast wing beats due to the short wings.

-Uria guillemots produce a variety of harsh cackling calls at the breeding colonies, but are silent at sea.
+Uria guillemots produce a variety of harsh cackling calls at the breeding colonies, but are mostly silent at sea except when still with dependent young for a month or two after leaving the breeding colonies; they are then still very vocal, with young having a high-pitched whistle (see also #Etymology, above).
+The calls are very variable between different individuals, which is important in allowing individual recognition between the young and their parents at sea after leaving the nest, with the adult and the chick recognising each others' individual calls.